awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Limits.md

 **Note**
 By default, you can have up to a total of 40 DB instances\.
 RDS DB instances, Aurora DB instances, Amazon Neptune instances, and Amazon DocumentDB instances apply to this quota\.
 If your application requires more DB instances, you can request additional DB instances by opening the [Service Quotas console](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/dashboard)\.
 In the navigation pane, choose **AWS services**\.
 Choose **Amazon Relational Database Service \(Amazon RDS\)**, choose a quota, and follow the directions to request a quota increase\.
 For more information, see [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
+Backups managed by AWS Backup are considered manual cluster snapshots for the manual cluster snapshots quota\.
+For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 ## Naming Constraints in Amazon Aurora<a name="RDS_Limits.Constraints"></a>